 Time and time again home buyers ask if they can hire Adrienne Elliott, an accredited Interior Designer, to decorate their home.
-With three little ones at home including newborn twin girls, it simply wouldn’t be possible.
+With three little ones at home including twin girls, it simply wouldn’t be possible.
 However, we’re able to sneak in a “sit down” with Adrienne during nap time and would like to share some of her design tips.
-We’re also excited to have Jeanne, our award-winning Color Specialist, share some of her great tips too!
+We’re also excited to have Leigh, our Color Specialist, share some of her great tips too!
 Keep an eye out for some great tips from these two amazing designers.

 We hope this has helped you with a design question you may have had.
 Don’t forget, you can email questions for Adrienne at Adrienne@MyElliottHome.com.

 We are excited to also feature tips from Leigh Jones, our color specialist.
 Leigh’s a master at combining just the right colors to showcase any room in your home.
 She thinks about which mood or statement the room should make, cozy, cool, inviting, energizing, etc. Like Adrienne, she puts a lot of thought into each of her decisions.
 Now let’s listen as Leigh tells us about designing with green.

 Forget feeling green with envy, unless of course, your friends are going green with their interior color palettes!
 From fun and flirty lime to the brilliance and majesty of emerald; we are half way through the year and green is going strong!

 The thing I appreciate most about green is that it brings our beautiful out doors inside and leaves me feeling refreshed and rejuvenated.
 Anyone with limited outdoor living space can create the feeling of spaciousness and easy living with the help of this featured color.